-"Missing you," Aeris told him as she slowly looked up to him.
+"Missing you," Aeris slowly looked up to him.
 Being there killed her, and knowing that he was with her, killed her even more.
 Nonetheless, she would endure, no matter what the obstacles were and no matter who stood in her way.
 Aeris was a pirate after all.

 Zidane blinked a little, astounded that the pirate had him on her mind so much.
 "You've been thinking about me this whole time?"

 "She has," Bosnia backed up her captain.
 "She wondered about you all the time when she was on board the Night Wind."

 The scar-faced man looked to Aeris, who averted her eyes to the tea once again.
 "So…you came here with Ionna."
 It was now or never.
 Aeris figured that she might as well bring up the subject now and the pain would be less late.